zaida04/anonymous-posting-bot/README.md

 ## LICENSE

-This license can also be found [here](https://github.com/ThinkFiveable/discord-bot-template/blob/main/LICENSE)
+This license can also be found [here](https://github.com/zaida04/anonymous-posting-bot/blob/main/LICENSE)

 ```
 MIT License

-Copyright (c) 2021 Fiveable
+Copyright (c) 2021 Zaid (Nico)

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal